 We arrived in Singapore bedraggled and confused.
 Singapore, one of the more innovative and modern cities of the world, has one of the worst transportation systems I’ve ever seen.

-We checked our passports out of Malaysia, being told to take all our bags with us, and ran through as quickly as we could only to be put back on the same train in the same seats.
+We stamped our passports out of Malaysia, being told to take all our bags with us, and ran through as quickly as we could only to be put back on the same train in the same seats.
 Five minutes later, we were in Singapore, waiting for a bus to a MTR station.
 Because Singapore doesn’t have a train station IN the city, nor is its station anywhere near an underground station.

 Needless to say, the following morning it became apparent that the bed above mine was, in fact, empty.
 Very strange!